 What makes me happy is to travel, learn, dance, eat, teach, and meditate.

 My research focuses on emotion regulation in youth with special emphasis on mindfulness, self-compassion, and new technologies.

 My both personal and professional background is very diverse and interdisciplinary.
-I am originally from Poland.
-I obtained an MA in Ergonomic and Psychology Engineering from the University of Rennes (2009) in France under the supervision of Prof. Eric Jamet.
-I got my PhD in Clinical Psychology at University of Castellon in Spain (2014) working together with Prof. Cristina Botella, Prof. Mariano Alcaniz, and Dr. Jean-Marie Burkhardt.
-I had a postdoc research experience in Spain and in the Netherlands under the supervision of Prof. Susan Bögels.
+I am originally from Poland, but lived and studied in various countries around the world.
+I obtained an MA in Ergonomic and Psychology Engineering from the University of Rennes 2 (2009) in France under the supervision of Prof. Eric Jamet.
+I got my PhD in Clinical Psychology at University of Castellon in Spain (2013) working together with Prof. Cristina Botella, Prof. Mariano Alcaniz, and Dr. Jean-Marie Burkhardt.
+I was a postdoc research fellow in Spain and in the Netherlands under the supervision of Prof. Susan Bögels.